- Do I Need A Personal Injury Attorney?

 If you receive a settlement, our attorneys get paid a percentage of the awarded compensation damages.
 The percentage amount is agreed upon ahead of time, so there are no surprises.
 We give our clients the freedom to focus on healing from their injuries instead of worrying about costs and fees.

-If you were recently injured in an accident and have questions or concerns regarding your options, don’t hesitate to contact our team of attorneys at Oresky & Associates, PLLC.
+If you were recently injured in an accident and have questions or concerns regarding your options, don’t hesitate to contact our team of attorneys at Oresky & Associates, PLLC, and get a free case evaluation.
 We’ve represented accident victims in New York for over 30 years and have offices in Manhattan, Bronx, and Queens.
 Our experienced team of lawyers has won over $400 million in settlements for our clients.